OpenIslamicApp/dua/README.md

-# Prayer Time Calendar(previously Ramadan Calendar)
+# Dua App

-This project had started as a static Ramadan Calendar for Ramadan 2022 for Dhaka, Bangladesh (GMT+6) and only in the Bangla language.
+This project had started as a part of Prayer Time App.
-But now it has more almost all months in Dhaka Bangladesh (GMT+6) Times.
-And will start adding more areas of Bangladesh soon.
+But we believe it's need to be separated for more and more Dua will be added and we need to describe them and cross reference them with Shariyah.

 So feel free to contribute along the way.
-And add your time zone.

 ## Frontend

 - React.js
 - Styled-components
 - React-icons
 - React PWA template

 ## Hosting